About 1 in 20 U.S. adults lives with a form of bipolar spectrum disorder, yet most don’t realize it.

 The stigma around bipolar disorder makes no sense.
 Up to 90% of the risk is genetic, which means many who have the condition are simply born with it.

-If you think are experiencing mood cycles of any kind, take this screener and show the report to your doctor.
+If you think are experiencing mood cycles of any kind, take this screener and show the report to your mental health provider or doctor.

 About the Bipolarity Screening Questionnaire

 The Bipolarity Screening Questionnaire is an adaptive tool designed to help clinicians and patients explore whether symptoms may align more closely with unipolar depression, bipolar spectrum conditions, or other mood patterns that can mimic bipolar spectrum disorder.
 The probability adjusts based on each response until the program feels it is certain bipolarity is or isn’t present.
 The report generated can help guide, but not replace a clinical evaluation by a qualified mental health professional.
-This screener is currently pending clinical validation and still under development, gaining new advanced logic over time to better predict the presence or absence of bipolar spectrum disorder.
+This screener is currently pending clinical validation.